timyiu478/mit-distributed-systems/papers/write-ups/spanner.md

 Q. How can the client use the "closest" replica?

-Q. Why MVCC(Multi-Version Concurrency Control) can let read-only transaction observes consistent snapshot(snapshot that is consistent with causality)?
+Q. Why MVCC(Multi-Version Concurrency Control) can help read-only transaction observes consistent snapshot(snapshot that is consistent with causality)?

-The system ensures if the transaction *t1* -> *t2*, then the timestamp of *t1* < the timestamp of *t2*.
+* The system ensures if the transaction *t1* -> *t2*, then the timestamp of *t1* < the timestamp of *t2*.

-Q. Suppose a Spanner server's TT.now() returns correct information, but the uncertainty is large.
-For example, suppose the absolute time is 10:15:30, and TT.now() returns the interval [10:15:20,10:15:40].
-That interval is correct in that it contains the absolute time, but the error bound is 10 seconds.
-See Section 3 for an explanation TT.now().
-What bad effect will a large error bound have on Spanner's operation?
-Give a specific example.
+    * commit order respects global wall-time order
+    * timestamp order repsects == global wall-time order
+    * timestamp order == commit order
+* When a read-only transaction reads a record, the version it reads is the one with the highest time-stamp that's less than the transaction's time-stamp.

 Q. An application example that use Spanner